plemeri/InSPyReNet/README.md

 <details><summary>How to use easy install</summary>
 <p>

 Downloading each dataset, checkpoint is quite bothering, even for me :zzz:.
-Instead, you can download data we provide including
+Instead, you can download data we provide including `ImageNet pre-trained backbone checkpoints`, `Training Datasets`, `Testing Datasets for benchmark`, `Pre-trained model checkpoints`, `Pre-computed saliency maps` with single command below.
-* ImageNet pre-trained backbone checkpoints
-* Training Datasets
-* Testing Datasets for benchmark
-* Pre-trained model checkpoints
-* Pre-computed saliency maps

-with single command below.
 ```
 python utils/install.py --extra --dest [DEST]
 ```

 * `--extra, -e`: Without this argument, only the datasets, checkpoint, and results from our main paper will be downloaded.
-Otherwise, all data will be downloaded including DIS5K results.
+Otherwise, all data will be downloaded including results from supplementary material and DIS5K results.
 * `--dest [DEST], -d [DEST]`: If you want to specify the destination, use this argument.
 It will automatically create a symbolic links of the destination folders inside `data` and `snapshots`.
+Use this argument if you want to download data on other physical disk.
 Otherwise, it will download inside this repository folder.

 </p>
 </details>